George Leslie Mackay: Opera

 Composer Gordon S.W.
 Chin and librettist Joyce Chiou set out in 2002 to create an opera whose subject was drawn from Taiwan's history.
 In 2008 Taiwan's government invested in the project: the world's first-ever Taiwanese grand opera, Mackay: The Black-Bearded Bible Man.
 Chin's opera drew inspiration from the events of the missionary's life and took more than five years to produce.
 Over a hundred singers and production crew were engaged for the project from Europe, Asia, and North America.

 Mackay: The Black-Bearded Bible Man had its world premier on 27 November 2008 at Taiwan's National Theater and ran through 30 November.
 The large cast featured Thomas Meglioranza (baritone) as George Mackay, Chen Mei-Lin (soprano) as Mackay's wife Tiuⁿ Chhang-miâ, and Choi Seung-Jin (tenor) as Giâm Chheng-hoâ, Mackay's first disciple and follower in Taiwan.
 Chien Wen-Pin, a native of Taipei, conducted the National Symphony Orchestra (Taiwan).
 Lukas Hemleb directed the stage production.

 Musical theatre

-"Kai the Barbarian: the George Leslie Mackay Story", a musical theatre piece by William Butt, was performed March 21–31, 2018 at Thistle Theatre in Embro, Ontario, Canada.
+Kai the Barbarian: the George Leslie Mackay Story, a musical theatre piece by William Butt, was performed March 21–31, 2018 at Thistle Theatre in Embro, Ontario, Canada.
 The stage director was Edward Daranyi and music director was Daniel Van Winden.
-Embro, hometown of the author, is located in Zorra Township where George Mackay was born and raised.
+Embro, hometown of the author, is located in Zorra Township. where Mackay was born and raised.
 Cast and crew consisted of local volunteers working alongside professionals from Stratford, Ontario.